ashu20071/my-new-repo/README.md

 Welcome to my new repository!
 This repository is configured with a README.
-This is a new update in the feature branch.
+This is a new update file in the feature branch.